 The Competition and Festival are proudly supported by Bendigo Bank - Tewantin Community Bank

 Maverick Musicals & Plays and 101.3 Noosa Community Radio.

 for all the lastest Accommodation Specials.

-A word from two finalists:
+A word (or two) from previous finalists:

 "I wish to convey my thanks to Liza Park and the actors that presented the play reading of Persons of Mass Destruction last Thursday evening.
 I thought that the reading was most professional and went down well with the audience.
 It was very good for me to see and hear it